Wealthsimple Trade Review 2025

 To open a Wealthsimple account, you must be a Canadian resident at the legal age of majority for your province (18 or 19, depending on where you live).

 Signing up is easy.
-First, download the app.
+First, download the app or go to their website.
 Then enter your personal information and banking info.
 Wealthsimple will ask for your:

 • Full Name